 And did you know that regular elastic hair ties can lead to hair breakage, especially for hair that’s fine, dry and/or already damaged?
-Cel’s Silk Scrunchie is made from cotton satin, which combats excess friction for optimum breakage prevention, and also reduces hair fall!
-Upgrade your pony-fixer, stat!
+Opt for a silk scrunchy, which combats excess friction for optimum breakage prevention, and can also reduce hair fall!

 Heavy styling creams and product that accompany these looks can also add an unnecessary weight to your hair, which may lead to even more shedding.

 Stress never helped anything, and it doesn’t do any favours for our hair either.
 When we’re stressed, we release the hormone cortisol and our body enters “fight or flight mode” (essentially, do I fight the danger or run away from it?) which can in turn, cause our blood vessels to narrow.